Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Results

 Fig.~\ref{1x.2FxoverFz.last.eps} highlights an unexpected insensitivity of the kinetic friction force to abrupt velocity changes.
 For these measurements, the system was first ``run-in'' by 10-runs at room temperature.
 After, measurements were performed, in which the velocity $v$ was increased in discontinuous steps from 1~$\upmu$m/s to 1~cm/s, reversed and then decreased by decreasing the speed again in similar steps.
 Specifically, the sliding distance per velocity were: 1~cm at the speed of 1, 3, and 10~$\upmu$m/s, 2~cm at 30 and 100 $\upmu$m/s, 3~cm at 0.3, 1, and 3~mm/s, and 4~cm at 10 mm/s.
 Fig. \ref{1x.2FxoverFz.last.eps} shows that the friction coefficient does not show anomalies at the points of time, where velocity changes abruptly.

 To analyze the velocity dependence of friction further and to add temperature to the picture, the friction was measured near room temperature and at $T = -40^\circ$C using the same protocol as that just described.
 To this end (see inset in Fig. \ref{1time.2Temp.eps}), the first set of experiments was conducted at $T = 24^\circ$C at different $v$ over eight hours.
 The experimental apparatus was then cooled down to $T = -40^\circ$C and allowed to equilibrate for one day.
 Next, the velocity sweeps were repeated for the duration of eight hours.
 Finally, the apparatus was heated back to high temperature, this time to $T = 22^\circ$C, again over the duration of one day to ensure full thermal equilibration in the system.
-Results are depicted in Fig.~\ref{1x.2FxoverFz.last.eps}.
+The result for the repeat at $T = 22^\circ$C is depicted in Fig.~\ref{1x.2FxoverFz.last.eps}.
 Despite the relatively long waiting times, no stiction peak is apparent during the onset of sliding.
-This result is surprising, because peaks during the onset of sliding after long relaxation times have been observed in many cases and motivate the basis for rate-and-state friction laws, which are frequently used in modeling earthquakes.
+This result is surprising because peaks during the onset of sliding after long relaxation times have been observed in many cases and motivate the basis for rate-and-state friction laws, which are frequently used in modeling earthquakes.

-Fig. \ref{1time.2Temp.eps} shows that within the experimental accuracy there is no dependency of the friction on the temperature and on the sliding speed for $v < 1 \ {\rm mm/s}$.
+Fig. \ref{1time.2Temp.eps} shows that there is only a very small dependency of the friction on the temperature and on the sliding speed for $v < 1 \ {\rm mm/s}$.
 For $v > 1 \ {\rm mm/s}$ the friction coefficient decreases slightly, which also shows up in the friction force as a weak stick-slip noise for the highest sliding speed, see the blue curve in Fig.~\ref{1x.2FxoverFz.last.eps} for $v=1 \ {\rm cm/s}$.
 The fact that the friction coefficient is the same for $20^\circ {\rm C}$ and $-40^\circ {\rm C}$ indicates that thermal excitation is unimportant for the friction and wear processes for temperatures up to room temperature.